๐Ÿ“š More on this topic: Best Models for Coding ยท Best Models for Writing ยท VRAM Requirements

 Benchmarks that correlate with chat quality: Chatbot Arena Elo (blind human preference), IFEval (instruction following), and MT-Bench (multi-turn conversation).
 Raw MMLU scores don’t tell you much about how a model feels to talk to.

-The 8GB Tier
+The 8GB tier

 This is where most people start.
 An 8GB GPU runs 7-9B models at Q4 comfortably with room for context.

-ollama pull qwen3:8b
+ollama pull qwen3.5:9b

-Llama 3.1 8B โ€” The Safe Pick
+Llama 3.1 8B โ€” The safe pick

-If you want the model with the widest ecosystem support, most documentation, and the most third-party integrations, Llama 3.1 8B is it.
-The quality is slightly behind Qwen3-8B on benchmarks, but the tooling maturity makes up for it.
-IFEval score of 92.1% at the 70B level shows Meta’s strength in instruction following โ€” and that DNA carries down to the 8B version.
+If you want the model with the widest ecosystem support, most documentation, and the most third-party integrations, Llama 3.1 8B is still it.
+The quality is behind Qwen 3.5 9B on benchmarks, but the tooling maturity makes up for it if you’re building integrations that expect Llama-format outputs.

 ollama pull llama3.1:8b

-What to Expect at 8GB
+What to expect at 8GB

-The 12-16GB Tier
+The 12-16GB tier

 ollama pull qwen3:14b

-Phi-4 14B โ€” Reasoning Specialist
+Phi-4 14B โ€” Reasoning specialist

-Phi-4 punches well above its weight on math and reasoning โ€” it outperforms Llama 3.3 70B on GPQA and MATH benchmarks.
+Phi-4 outperforms Llama 3.3 70B on GPQA and MATH benchmarks.
 But it has a 16K context limit and weaker instruction following (lower IFEval scores).
 Use it when you need a thinking partner for analytical problems, not as a general chat model.

 ollama pull phi4:14b

-The 24GB Tier
+The 24GB tier

 This is where local chat gets genuinely excellent.
-A 24GB GPU runs 24-32B models that compete with cloud AI for most conversational tasks.
+A 24GB GPU runs 27-32B models that compete with cloud AI for most conversational tasks.

-Gemma 3 27B โ€” Highest Chat Arena Scores
+Gemma 3 27B โ€” Strong alternative

 ollama pull gemma3:27b

-Mistral Small 3.1 (24B) โ€” The Speed Pick
+Mistral Small 3.1 (24B) โ€” The speed pick

 Mistral Small 3.1 is the fastest model at this tier โ€” 30-50 tok/s quantized on an RTX 4090.
 MMLU 81%+, multimodal (vision), 128K context, Apache 2.0.
-If response speed matters more than squeezing out the last few percent of quality, this is your pick.
+If response speed matters more than peak quality, this is your pick.

 ollama pull mistral-small3.1:24b

-QwQ-32B โ€” The Deep Thinker
+QwQ-32B โ€” The deep thinker

 ollama pull qwq:32b

-The 48GB+ Tier
+The 48GB+ tier

 For dual-GPU setups, Mac Studio with 64GB+ unified memory, or dedicated AI machines.

-Llama 3.3 70B โ€” Best Instruction Following
+Llama 3.3 70B โ€” Best instruction following at 70B

 Requires ~40GB at Q4_K_M.
-Runs at ~8-12 tok/s on an RTX 4090 (with partial offloading) or ~8.3 tok/s on an RTX 3090.
-On a Mac Studio with 64GB+ unified memory, performance is better.
+Runs at ~8-12 tok/s on an RTX 4090 (with partial offloading).
+On a Mac Studio with 64GB+ unified memory and Ollama 0.19’s MLX support, performance improves significantly.

 ollama pull llama3.3:70b